Replacing the propeller shaft seal without disassembly

 Use a cotton swap soaked with mineral spirits or brake cleaner (best) to thoroughly clean the bore.
 Use a dry swab to remove any solvent.

 Put a single layer of masking tape around the bottom of the splines and then a single layer of tape around the top of the splines.
 It must be done in this order so that the seal slides smoothly over the tape and does not unwrap it.
 If you do not do this, the splines on the shaft may cut the seal when it is pushed down and cause a leak.
 The photo below shows the top of the shaft exposed but it, too, should be wrapped in masking tape.

 Coat the inside of the new seal and the shaft above redrive housing with Vaseline.
 The lower area of the shaft does not have to be coated because the Vaseline on the upper part will be pushed on the lower part by the seal when it is installed.
 This will keep the seal from burning up before oil reaches it.
 Be careful not to get any Vaseline on the outside rim of the seal or on the bore.

-Using a 7/8" deep socket (or the metric equivalent), gently tap the seal down into the bore with a rubber mallet.
+Using a 7/8" deep socket (or the metric equivalent), gently tap the seal down into the bore with a dead-blow hammer.
 Note: Be EXTREMELY careful not to drive the seal in too far – it is easy to do.
-If you have a press, use it rather than driving it in with a mallet.
+If you have a press, use it.

 Note: Tap gently.
 The seal will tend to go in crooked.
 You must move the socket to the high side and tap/press it down.
 Take your time in doing this as you do NOT want to drive the seal in past the housing surface.
 A mistake here may require you to use a new seal and start over.